Economic Well-Being, Education

-DTE Energy, General Motors, Quicken Loans and the Skillman Foundation team up for first time in coordinated philanthropic effort to support community plan
+DTE Energy, General Motors, Quicken Loans and The Skillman Foundation team up in coordinated philanthropic effort to support community plan

 The visioning plan was the result of an eight-month process in which residents expressed their wants and ideas through a series of community meetings, focus groups and surveys.
 The plan synthesized this input into priorities areas: neighborhood stabilization, safety, land use, strengthened commercial corridors, support for community groups, and expanded opportunities for youth.
 The resident-driven plan was assembled under the guidance of the Cody Rouge Community Action Alliance and Community Development Advocates of Detroit.

 “As a lifetime resident of Cody Rouge and someone who has worked alongside fellow residents planning and implementing our goals for this community over the past 10 years, it’s clear to me that our neighborhood is on the cusp of transformation,” said Kenyetta Campbell, executive director of the Cody Rouge Community Action Alliance.
 “We are turning Cody Rouge into a place people are proud to call home, where children are encouraged to bloom where they are planted.”

 The corporate and philanthropic organizations present at today’s community meeting all have a history of support in the Cody Rouge neighborhood, but the announcement of their partnership is significant as it is a pledge to work collectively and collaborative toward a shared, resident-led vision.